Sony NEX-3N Review

 includes batteries, kit lens

-Available from April 2012, the Sony NEX-3N will sell in the US market for just US$500 -- and that's in a kit including the company's E PZ 16-50mm F3.5-5.6 OSS lens.
+The Sony NEX-3N comes kitted with the E-mount PZ 16-50mm f/3.5-5.6 OSS lens.
 The lens is a nice pairing for two reasons.
-Not only is it a power zoom, compatible with the NEX-3N's on-camera zoom lever.
-It's also significantly more compact than the 18-55mm kit lens bundled with most of the NEX-3N's siblings.
-The Sony NEX-3N will be available in two body colors: black, or white.
-Alongside the camera, Sony will also offer a new accessory wired remote commander, the RM-VPR1, priced at around US$65.
+Not only is it a power zoom, compatible with the NEX-3N's on-camera zoom lever, but also it's significantly more compact than the 18-55mm kit lens bundled with most of the NEX-3N's siblings.

 Seen from the front, the Sony NEX-3N is about as clean and simple as interchangeable-lens cameras get.
 Beyond the branding, a small hand grip, and a metal lens mount with release button in the usual place, the front of the NEX-3N is almost devoid of features.
 The only other detail is a small but extremely bright orange autofocus assist lamp, tucked beneath and slightly to one side of the Sony logo.
 This sits a little further away from the handgrip than it did in the NEX-F3, making it rather less likely to be accidentally covered with a fingertip.